 In what regions does Kids in a New Groove serve?

-Kids in a New Groove currently serves youth in Central Texas.
-Please contact our Program Coordinator or Executive Director Laura Wood at laura[@]kidsinanewgroove.org for more information.
+Kids in a New Groove currently serves youth in Travis, Williamson and Hays Counties.
+Please contact our Program Manager Sarah Wauters at Sarah@kidsinanewgroove.org for more information.

 Does a child have to be in foster care?

-Yes, the child has to be actively in the foster care system at the time of enrollment.
+The child has to have been actively in the foster care system (including emergency, kinship and adoptive placements).

 How are children accepted into the program?